Trustworthy AI Must Account for Interactions

-To advance intersectional TAI, we provide guidance to researchers and practitioners on how to achieve it in practice, acknowledging the likelihood of negative interactions, trade-offs, and challenges from combining many objectives. \begin{itemize} \item Prior to model development, enumerate all relevant TAI aspects and prioritize them by importance in the application at hand.
+To advance TAI, we provide guidance to practitioners on how to achieve it in practice, acknowledging the likelihood of negative interactions, trade-offs, and challenges from combining many objectives: \begin{enumerate} \item Prior to model development, enumerate all relevant TAI aspects and prioritize them by importance in the application at hand.